Annonaceae - Custard Apple Family

 Magnoliaceae - Magnolia Family

-There are about 210 species of trees and shrubs in the magnolia family.
-They are usually found in tropical or warm temperate climates.
+The trees and shrubs in the magnolia family are usually found in tropical or warm temperate climates.
 They have glossy leaves and sweet smelling flowers.

 The seeds of many species in this family hang by threads from the tree's cone-shaped fruits.
 In most species, the flowers have male and female organs.
 Plants include the tulip tree, the yellow poplar cucumber magnolia, the swamp magnolia, the umbrella magnolia, the Fraser magnolia and the southern magnolia.